Retail sales refer to the purchase of goods and services by customers.

 Meanwhile, if you’re looking to entice a retailer to buy more of your stock, you could offer them free or discounted stock if they purchase a certain amount.
-Just make sure that

-On top of that, you could consider buying fixturing or space such as gondola ends in a prominent location within the store.
+On top of that, you could consider buying fixtures or space such as gondola ends in a prominent location within the store.
 In doing so, you can ensure that no other product or brand can be merchandised in that area.

 While a retailer needs to provide training to their team, it’s just as crucial for you to do the same for your employees.

-Of course, the training you offer your staff will differ considerably to the training a retailer offers theirs.
+Of course, the training you offer your staff will differ considerably from the training a retailer offers theirs.
 But, if you approach it correctly and choose the right type of training, it will improve your chances of long-term success.

 But what type of training do you require?
 It all comes down to who your staff are and what function they perform.

-We can divide your staff into three separate types: your account managers, your merchandisers and field marketers, and your promotions staff.
+We can divide your staff into three types: your account managers, your merchandisers and field marketers, and your promotions staff.